metgala

 Lately, the Met Gala looks recalled more of the “Carnevale di Viareggio” rather than a stylish event.
 (Side note: Carnevale di Viareggio is one of the biggest carnival shows in Italy and the world).

 Finally, we go back to the point: elegance is dead, and there are no style icons.
-In other words, we are in the bad taste era, where the language that dominates is the social media language, and the need to impress others is all that counts.
+In other words, we live in the bad taste era, where the language that dominates is the social media language, and the need to impress others is all that counts.

 Met Gala?
 Elegance has nothing to do with that.

-The Met Gala circus Read More »
+The Met Gala Circus Read More »